denmedius/pyaudisam/README.md

 ## Usage

-As a python package, **pyaudisam** can be used through its API : for the moment, you can have an idea of how to use it by playing with the fully functional [jupyter](https://jupyter.org/) notebook [tests/valtests.ipynb](./tests/valtests.ipynb) (see below [Running tests](#running-tests) for how to obtain and run it).
+As a **python package**, pyaudisam can be used through its python API.

-But there's also a command-line interface: run it with the -h/--help option, and read the quick-start guide (see below).
+But there's also a **command-line interface**: try and run it with the -h/--help option.

 `python -m pyaudisam --help`

+Whichever method, the best way to go is to read the concrete quick-start guide : see [Documentation](#documentation) below.

 ## Documentation

 * a short ["how it works" guide](./docs/how-it-works/how-it-works-en.md) to understand the basics (also in [French](https://github.com/denmedius/pyaudisam/tree/main/docs/how-it-works/how-it-works-fr.md)),
 * a concrete ["quick-start" guide](./docs/howto-acdc19-nat/howto.md) with a real life use case and relevant field data to play with,
-* another similar but shorter concrete ["quick-start guide" (in French)](https://sylbor63.pagesperso-orange.fr/ds/acdc19/materiau-public.zip) with the full field data set of the "ACDC 2019" birding study.
+* another similar but shorter concrete ["quick-start guide" (in French)](https://sylbor63.pagesperso-orange.fr/ds/acdc19/materiau-public.zip) (command-line only) with the full field data set of the "ACDC 2019" birding study.

+Note: You can also get a detailled idea of how to use pyaudisam python API by playing with the fully functional [jupyter](https://jupyter.org/) notebook [tests/valtests.ipynb](./tests/valtests.ipynb) (see below [Running tests](#running-tests) for how to obtain and run it).

 TODO:
 * complete the quick start guides above by other small and focused articles to explain some mandatory details:
-  - how to build a sample or analysis specification workbook (see a French language first draft in [analyser.py:273](./pyaudisam/analyser.py)),
+  - how to build a sample or analysis specification workbook (see a short draft in [analyser.py:273](./pyaudisam/analyser.py)),
   - ...
 * write a technical documentation of the whole module,
 * write a guide for building the module API documentation ([sphinx](https://www.sphinx-doc.org/) should work out of the box as [reStructured text](https://en.wikipedia.org/wiki/ReStructuredText) has been used in docstrings),